Chairman of Nuclear Regulation Authority

 - Professor, Center for Northeast Asian Studies, Tohoku University

-Dr. Ishiwatari, Professor at the Center for Northeast Asian Studies, Tohoku University, has dedicated himself to research on geology, serving as President of the Geological Society of Japan.
-Dr. Ishiwatari is Fellow of the Geological Society of America and the Volcanological Society of Japan.
-He conducted seismic research at Kanazawa University and continues his research on magmatic activities and metamorphism of Japan and Russia.
+Dr. Ishiwatari has dedicated himself to research on geology, serving as President of the Geological Society of Japan in 2012-2014.
+Dr. Ishiwatari is a Fellow of the Geological Society of America since 2014.
+He conducted seismic research at Kanazawa University and continues his geological and petrological research on magmatic activities and metamorphism of Japan and Russia with special interest in ophiolites.

 Earthquake, tsunami and volcanic activities are all recognized natural occurrences, but from time to time they cause catastrophic disasters beyond our day-to-day expectations.
 In harnessing the awesome powers of nuclear energy, mankind must also recognize these risks.
 As a scientist in this field, I am determined to dedicate myself to nuclear safety to help avoid any future disasters as that at Fukushima.